Apply for RaCAS 2019 Here

 and other scholarly activities are invited to participate.

-· Students enrolled in Spring 2018 are eligible, as are those students who were enrolled in Summer 2017 or Fall 2017 and have graduated.
+· Students who are currently enrolled are eligible, as are those students who were enrolled in the previous Summer or Fall and

 Students may choose to present their scholarly work in many formats including: